A day trip from Antigua is the perfect way to explore the Central and Western Highlands of Guatemala.

 - Distance: 55 miles (87 km) east, 2 hrs 45 mins driving (directions)

-Lake Atitlán is actually probably the number one day trip taken from Antigua.
+Lake Atitlán might be the number one day trip from Antigua.
 Having lived in Lake Atitlán as a digital nomad, I wouldn’t recommend visiting for only one day, though!

 Instead, you should consider extending your trip to fit in at least a few of these awesome things to do in Lake Atitlán.
 (Psst.
 I wrote a Lake Atitlán itinerary for you if you’re not sure what’s doable!)